brucenelson6655/dbfs-fw/user-guide.md

      * - **Customer Managed Keys Type**
        - Selects the customer-managed key types for this workspace.
 Choose **Managed Services**, **ManagedDisks**, or **Both**.
 Set the appropriate fields below.
 See [_](/security/keys/customer-managed-keys.md).
 Customer-managed keys for workspace storage (on Azure, this is sometimes called _customer-managed keys for DBFS root_) is not configured here.
      * - **Managed Svc Key Vault Uri**
        - Only if you use customer-managed keys for managed services, specify the key vault URI.
-     * - **Managed Svc Key Name**
-       - Only if you use customer-managed keys for managed services, specify the key name.
-     * - **Managed Svc Key Version**
-       - Only if you use customer-managed keys for managed services, specify the key version.
      * - **Managed Disk Key Vault Uri**
        - Only if you use customer-managed keys for managed disks, specify the key vault URI.
-     * - **Managed Disk Key Name**
-       - Only if you use customer-managed keys for managed disks, specify the key name.
-     * - **Managed Disk Key Version**
-       - Only if you use customer-managed keys for managed disks, specify the key version.
-     * - **Managed Disk Key Version**
-       - Only if you use customer-managed keys for managed disks, specify the key version.
      * - **Managed Disk Auto Rotation**
        - Only if you use customer-managed keys for managed disks, specify whether to pick up new key versions automatically.